TL;DR

 TrustRadius has a well-documented awards program — better than most directories, actually.
 Their scoring FAQ is clear, the awards calendar lists deadlines, and the Freshdesk help articles explain each award type.

 So why does this guide exist?
-Because the information is spread across at least five different pages on two different domains (trustradius.com and solutions.trustradius.com), some pages reference deadlines from previous years, and a couple of badge types seem to have quietly disappeared without explanation.
+Because the information is spread across at least five different pages on two different domains (trustradius.com and solutions.trustradius.com), some pages reference deadlines from previous years, and the transition from Best Of to Buyer's Choice requires reading across multiple blog posts and press releases to piece together.
 We found everything, organized it into one place, noted the inconsistencies, and added the context TrustRadius doesn't provide — like how their awards compare to G2 and Capterra, and what the trScore methodology actually means for your strategy.

 The Five TrustRadius Badge Types